karlasgeir/stalemate/README.md

 logoutUser() async {
     // do other logout logic

-    // Reset all StaleMate users so a new user has no "hanging data" await StaleMate.resetAllLoaders();
+    // Reset all StaleMate loaders so a new user has no "hanging data" await StaleMate.resetAllLoaders();
 }